jackxxu/jackxxu.github.io/_posts/2017-02-01-chef-inspec.md

 ## Where can it be better?

 I wish there would be a dashboard, where the policies and failures are displayed.
-Also,

 [Inspec]: http://inspec.io/